P4sca1/cron-schedule/README.md

 // Get an ES6 compatible iterator which iterates over the previous dates starting from startDate or now.
-// The iterator runs until the optional endDate is reached or forever. cron.getPrevDatesIterator(startDate: Date = new Date(), endDate?: Date): Generator<Date, undefined, undefined>
+// The iterator runs until the optional endDate is reached or forever.
+// The advantage of an iterator is that you can get more previous dates on demand by using iterator.next(). cron.getPrevDatesIterator(startDate: Date = new Date(), endDate?: Date): Generator<Date, undefined, undefined>

 // Check whether there is a cron date at the given date.